 The Away Goals Rule in Soccer

 At this point, you may feel you understand how and why this works, but unfortunately, there is one more factor that can make the use of aggregate in soccer a little more complicated.
-That is because of the away goals rule.
+That is the away goals rule.

 The away goals rule in soccer is a rule used to determine the winner of a soccer game when the scorelines are tied after two games, or on aggregate.
 Under the away goals rule the team who has scored the most away goals over the two games is considered to be the winner of the game.